vinits5/masknet/README.md

 Source Code Author: Vinit Sarode

-This work is accepted at the 8th International Conference on 3D Vision, 2020.
+*[Note: This work is accepted at the 8th International Conference on 3D Vision, 2020.]*

 ### Binary mask prediction using MaskNet:
 <p align="center">